jpcofr/shrdlite-course-project/README-SHRDLITE.txt

 === SHRDLITE PROJECT BY TEAM A-STARS ===

-=== Note about duplicate usernames on github ===

-By Michele Bizzoca : after having updated my linux distribution, by mistake I started using a new github username, "gentzen", instead of the original one, "mbx_uni_aka".
-Then, please, consider commits from both these usernames as mine.

 === Files we have edited after forking ===

 ExampleWorlds.ts : Since we extended the WorldState interface when implementing